New Two-story Replacement Library

-The project: The new 68,000-sf, state-of-the-art library features a cantilever structural system, underground parking, enhanced technology and connectivity, and a variety of event spaces, including multiple roof terraces, outdoor areas, recording studios, maker spaces, an art gallery, and large meeting rooms.
+The project: The new 68,000-sf, state-of-the-art Rockford Public Library features a cantilever structural system, underground parking, enhanced technology and connectivity, and a variety of event spaces, including multiple roof terraces, outdoor areas, recording studios, maker spaces, an art gallery, and large meeting rooms.
 The previous library, built in the 1960’s, was demolished to make way for the new state-of-the art library that will serve the community for years to come.

 The goal: Design a replacement library on a former gasification site that had contaminated soil and create a technology design that is streamlined and simplifies building technology to be accessible for all users.